Horse Tamer Sculptures (Pittsburgh)

+The Horse Tamers are a pair of larger-than-life sculptures in Pittsburgh, Pennsylvania, which are located at the Stanton Avenue entrance to Highland Park.

+History and design features

-The Horse Tamers are a pair of larger-than-life sculptures in Pittsburgh, Pennsylvania, located at the Stanton Avenue entrance to Highland Park.
-They are copies after the famous Marly Horses (Chevaux de Marly) (marble, 1739-45), by sculptor Guillaume Coustou the Elder, that flank the entrance to the Champs-Élysées in Paris.
+These sculptures are copies of the famous Marly Horses (Chevaux de Marly) (marble, 1739–45), which were created by sculptor Guillaume Coustou the Elder, which flank the entrance to the Champs-Élysées in Paris.
 The Highland Park sculptures were modeled by sculptor Giuseppe Moretti, and installed in 1900.